-Abstract-We show quadratic lower bounds on the total space used in resolution refutations of random k-CNFs over n variables, and of the graph pigeonhole principle and the bit pigeonhole principle for n holes.
-This answers the long-standing open problem of whether there are families of k-CNF formulas of polynomial size which require quadratic total space in resolution.
+Abstract.
+We show quadratic lower bounds on the total space used in resolution refutations of random k-CNFs over n variables and of the graph pigeonhole principle and the bit pigeonhole principle for n holes.
+This answers the open problem of whether there are families of k-CNF formulas of polynomial size that require quadratic total space in resolution.
 The results follow from a more general theorem showing that, for formulas satisfying certain conditions, in every resolution refutation there is a memory configuration containing many clauses of large width.

-Keywords- total space, resolution, random CNFs
+Key words. total space, resolution, random CNFs, proof complexity